History of the Labour Party (Ireland): William Norton becomes leader, 1932

 In September 1938, Maud Gonne MacBride endorsed Labour's Social Outlook, a party policy platform written and presented by former Cork TD, Timothy Quill.
 It described Labour's financial policy, by which banking and credit would be made a State function, so that "the credit of the country would be used to benefit all the people."

 At the 1936 party conference, Wexford Labour politician Richard Corish said of himself; "I am neither a socialist, syndicalist or communist.
 I am a Catholic, thank God, and am prepared to take my teaching from the Church".
 In August 1939, Cork politician Richard Anthony told the forty-fifth ITUC that he would prefer "fascism to a dictatorship of the proletariat".
 In February 1939, Cork TD, James Hickey, then serving as Lord Mayor of Cork, snubbed the crew of the Nazi warship, the Schleisen, (then docked at Cork Harbour) on the basis that Adolf Hitler had insulted the Pope.
 The incident grabbed international headlines.
 Relations between the Vatican and Nazi Germany were toxic at the time.

 During the 1930s, the party's publications criticised the Irish Catholic newspaper for harbouring right-wing views, claiming that they had contradicted the teaching of the Catholic encyclicals.
 In one such article, Labour News accused the publication of spreading "anti-Labour falsehoods" and of "cashing in on Christianity."

-Split with National Labour, establishment in Northern Ireland, and the first coalition governments
+Split with National Labour, establishment in Northern Ireland, and the first coalition governments, 1942-1960

-In the 1942 local elections, Co.
-Kildare (home of party leader, Bill Norton) became the first county in which the Labour party won an over all majority.
+In the 1942 local elections, County Kildare (home of party leader, Bill Norton) became the first county in which the Labour party won an over all majority.
 Labour also won a then-record of five seats on Cork Corporation that year.
 Encouraged by a strong performance nationally in the August 1942 local elections, Labour campaigned in the June 1943 general election on the slogan ‘Labour to power.'
 It won seventeen seats on 16% of the vote, its best showing in sixteen years.
-The party elected its first TD in Co.
-Kerry, Dan Spring, for the Kerry North constituency.
+The party elected its first TD in County Kerry, Dan Spring, for the Kerry North constituency.
 However, the re-emergence of James Larkin in the Labour Party would present Norton with his gravest crisis to date.